Mick Schumacher's F1 debut: What we learned

-SAKHIR, Bahrain -- As debut tests go, they don't get more high-profile than Mick Schumacher's in Bahrain on Tuesday.
-Most drivers on the fringe of Formula One make their debut with a midfield or backmarker team; they get a chance to acclimatise to the level of engineering, the sheer speed of the car and the glare of the media without the burden of expectation.
-But not the son of seven-time world champion Michael Schumacher.
+SAKHIR, Bahrain -- Test debuts don't get any more high-profile than Mick Schumacher's in Bahrain on Tuesday.
+Most drivers on the fringe of Formula One make their debut with a midfield or backmarker team.
+They get a chance to acclimatise to the level of engineering, the sheer speed of the car and the glare of the media, but they do so without the burden of expectation.
+Not the son of seven-time world champion Michael Schumacher, however.

-Regardless of which car he drove on Tuesday, he was going to attract attention.
-Everything, right down to the look in his eyes through his open visor, would be scanned for traces of his legendary father.
+Regardless of which car he drove, he was always going to attract attention.
+Everything he did, right down to the look in his eyes through his open visor, would be scanned for traces of his legendary father.
 His times would be analysed regardless of the data available and photos of any mistakes would spread across the internet within minutes of being taken.

-So why not do it in style with the biggest team on the grid?
-Why not drive for the team that your name will always be synonymous with?
+That being the case, why not do it in style with the most famous team on the grid?
+Why not drive for the team your name will always be synonymous with?
 Why not make your debut with Ferrari?

 "The emotions I can tell you were really nice," he said on Tuesday evening after an hour debriefing with the team.
 "It was feeling like home already, it was beautiful to make those first laps and to see all those guys working on the car and working with me.
 I felt very comfortable and felt at home."

 Although it was only a test, there was no denying the emotional attachment between team and driver.
-Some of the mechanics present in the Ferrari garage had worked on his father's car back in the 2000s and his PR officer, Sabine Kehm, had worked with Michael throughout the height of his fame.
+Some of the mechanics present in the Ferrari garage had worked on his father's car back in the 2000s and Schumacher's PR officer, Sabine Kehm, also worked with Michael through the height of his fame.
 Even a former Ferrari engineer who now works for Mercedes stood on the pit wall and applauded Schumacher as he rolled out of the garage for the first time.

 Schumacher's mother, Corinna, watched her boy's early progress through a gap in the catch fencing.
-The emotions are impossible to comprehend.
-Just five years ago the family experienced tragedy when Michael suffered serious head injuries during a skiing holiday in the French Alps.
-Now their son was on an F1 track following in his wheel tracks.
+The emotions were impossible to comprehend.
+Just five years ago the family experienced tragedy when Michael suffered serious head injuries during a skiing holiday in the French Alps, now their son was on an F1 track following in his father's wheel tracks.

 Fernando Alonso, who returned to McLaren for a tyre test on Tuesday and went head-to-head with Michael for the title in 2006, couldn't help but smile when he was asked about sharing a test session with a Schumacher once more.